lokifr/Billboard-Hot-100-to-Spotify-Playlist/README.md

 # 🎶 Billboard Hot 100 to Spotify Playlist 🎧
 This Python project allows you to travel back in time and create a Spotify playlist of the Billboard Hot 100 songs from any date of your choice!
 # ✨ Features
-- Scrapes the Billboard Hot 100 songs for a given date using BeautifulSoup.
+- Scrapes the Billboard Hot 100 songs for a given date using BeautifulSoup

-- Authenticates with Spotify via spotipy and creates a private playlist.
+- Authenticates with Spotify via spotipy and creates a private playlist

-- Searches each song on Spotify and adds it to the playlist.
+- Searches each song on Spotify and adds it to the playlist

-- Skips songs not found on Spotify (with helpful console messages).
+- Skips songs not found on Spotify

 # 🛠️ Technologies Used
 - Python